 However, if you’ve never used the London Underground before, and are travelling with large cases or young children, an alternative mode of transport may be the better option.

 The Underground can get horrendously overcrowded, especially during rush hour.
 The additional stress of trying to change stations while lugging large cases and small children around is probably the last thing you need after a long incoming flight.

-Consider the Heathrow Express, TfL, or road transport to get to your hotel, and use the Tube when travelling light, out and about sightseeing.
+Consider the Heathrow Express, The Elizabeth Line, or road transport to get to your hotel, and use the Tube when travelling light, out and about sightseeing.